Creating, Editing and Deleting APIs

 If there are environments set up in the Environments page, the option Deployable Environments will be displayed.
 Otherwise, you might add it later, so it’s not a requirement at this point.

 The option Access token expires in determines the token expiration period for a specific API.
-In case the field is left empty, the default time (10 seconds) will be valid.
+In case the field is left empty, the default time of 3600 seconds will be applied.

 The Context field is related to the visibility of your API, which will be displayed only to authorised users.
 These are the options: